 All facilities, improvements and activities shall be located outside of all road rights-of-way and required yard setbacks in the subject site’s zoning district.

-Parking must be sufficient for the number of attendees plus staff: at least one space per two (2) attendees plus one space for each employee.
+Parking must accommodate a minimum of one (1) space per two (2) attendees plus one (1) space for each employee.

-All applicants shall comply with all safety requirements per the Building and Fire Codes for public gathering places.
+All facilities shall comply with all safety requirements per the Building and Fire Codes for public gathering places.

-All applicants shall have sanitary facilities as approved by the County Health Department if not on public sewer and water.
+If not on public sewer and water, all facilities shall have sanitary facilities as approved by the County Health Department.

 All serving of alcohol shall have proper licensing per the Michigan Liquor Control Commission.